TritonDataCenter/sdc-docker/docs/guide/README.md

 ---
-title: SDC Docker User Guide
+title: SDC Docker Operators Guide
 markdown2extras: tables, code-friendly, cuddled-lists, link-patterns
 markdown2linkpatternsfile: link-patterns.txt
 ---

-# Docker on SmartDataCenter User Guide
+# SDC Docker Operations

 Welcome to Docker on SmarDataCenter.
 The Docker Engine for SDC is currently in alpha and under heavy development.
 The current focus is stabilization and filling out support for *running* Docker containers.

+SDC Docker is a Docker Engine for SmartDataCenter (SDC) where the entire DC is exposed as a single Docker host.
+The SDC Docker engine runs as the 'docker' SMF service in a 'docker' core SDC zone.

-This document is meant as a user guide for those getting started using a Docker on SmartDataCenter service, e.g. the beta service in Joyent's public cloud (details below).
-If you are interested in running or developing the Docker Engine for SDC, see the [sdc-docker README](https://github.com/joyent/sdc-docker/blob/master/README.md).
+This document includes details on operating an SDC Docker image.
+If you are interested in developing the Docker Engine for SDC, see the [sdc-docker README](https://github.com/joyent/sdc-docker/blob/master/README.md).

 The Docker Engine for SmartDataCenter treats the entire data center as